yim-fan/data-visualizations/README.md

 # FILES IN HW5
 # hw5.Rmd   -- a hw5 r markdown file
 # hw5.html  -- the html file created from hw5.Rmd
+#
+# FILES IN HW6
+# hw5.Rmd   -- a hw6 r markdown file, more about flight cancelation and delay
+# hw5.html  -- the html file created from hw6.Rmd
+#
+# FILES IN Project
+# proposal.Rmd   -- a r mardown file that contains the project proposal
+# proposal.html  -- the html file created from proposal.Rmd